 What to Eat and Drink in Seaside:

-- Housed in an old theater, Sisu Beer offers tasty pub food and a decent beer selection.
+• Housed in an old theater from the 1940s, Sisu Beer offers tasty pub food, a decent beer selection, and occasional live music.

 Where to Stay in Seaside:

-- Hi-Tide Oceanfront Inn is within walking distance to all of Seaside’s main attractions and offers ocean view rooms with your own private balcony.
-While the rooms are a bit on the dated side, they’re clean, comfy, and definitely affordable for the Oregon coast.
+• Hi-Tide Oceanfront Inn is within walking distance to all of Seaside’s main attractions and offers ocean view rooms with your own private balcony.
+While the rooms are honestly a bit on the dated side, they’re clean, comfy, and definitely affordable for the Oregon Coast.

 3. Cannon Beach